kubernetes/kubernetes/docs/public_ips.md

 We will add a flag `public_service_ports` to the apiserver, which will determine the port-range allowed for public services.

-The syntax is `--public_service_ports=10000-20000` to specify the range 10000-20000 _inclusive_.
+The syntax is `--public_service_ports=30000-32767` to specify the range 30000-32767 _inclusive_.

 (Inside the code we will likely use a different representation)

-The default value is `--public_service_ports=10000-20000`.
+The default value is `--public_service_ports=30000-32767`.
 This excludes most well-known ports, and certainly excludes the <1024 ports.
 We should try to keep the minion using ports <1024.

 TODO: figure out which >1024 ports are needed on the minion

 A null range can be specified (e.g. `--public_service_ports=0-0`).
 This will have the effect of preventing any public port allocations.

-In future, we could allow disjoint port ranges (`--public_service_ports=10000-20000,22000-30000`), but not for V1
+In future, we could allow disjoint port ranges (`--public_service_ports=10000-20000,30000-32767`), but not for V1

+The range should not overlap the range of ports which kube-proxy uses internally for _cluster_ services;
+that range is set in /proc/sys/net/ipv4/ip_local_port_range.
+We cannot know on the apiserver what the setting is on the kube-proxy machines (the minions), so we cannot prevent the user setting an overlapping range.
+The salt scripts could check this.
+If an overlapping range is set, conflicts will randomly happen between cluster services and public services on some kube-proxy instances, and those kube-proxies will log errors and fail to serve that service.
+This will likely result in degraded service availability.

 ## API evolution